Brightify/Reactant/docs/getting-started/architecture.md

+---
+id: architecture
-# Architecture Walkthrough
+title: Architecture Walkthrough
+sidebar_label: Architecture
+---

-We already talked about Components and Views in the [Quick-start](./quickstart.md), but they alone are only a small part of **Reactant**.
+We already talked about Components and Views in the [Quick-start](getting-started/quickstart.md), but they alone are only a small part of **Reactant**.
 The magic comes when you embrace the whole architecture.

 We recommend creating a new project and going along with us through this short guide before you venture out on your own.
 Creating a project compatible with Reactant requires a few steps.
 - First, create a new `Single View Application` and select `Swift` as your application's language.